adambard/learnxinyminutes-docs/tcsh.html.markdown

 if ( $user =~ ni[ck]* ) echo "Greetings Mr. Nicholas."
 if ( $user !~ ni[ck]* ) echo "Hey, get out of Nicholas PC."

-# TIP: if something goes wrong with your expressions, try to enclose it
+# TIP: If something goes wrong with your expressions, try to enclose it
 #      in quotes and single-quotes, depending of what is most logical.
 #
 # My advice is, always use quotes, this will save you many times.